gromero/ecp5/README.md

 its turn, although not configured as a VCP (Virtual COM Port) can be used as a standart serial port.
 Configuring channel B as *serial port 1* (to appear as `/dev/ttyUSB1` on Linux) is convenient specially because it can be used as a debug port for the ECP5 FPGA.
-Hence this recipe provides the steps necessary to setup channel B as serial port 1 plus a trivial example using Verilog HDL code to generate a proper serial signal at 115200 8N1 transmitting character 'A' through the wire so it can be read from `/dev/ttyUSB1`.
+This recipe provides the steps necessary to setup channel B as serial port 1 plus a trivial example using Verilog HDL code to generate a proper serial signal at 115200 8N1 transmitting character 'A' through the wire so it can be read from `/dev/ttyUSB1`.